dracoventions/TWCManager/docs/PolicyCustomization.md

   true.
 It also does not prevent the Track Green Energy policy from deciding there is insufficient power to charge, but see Flex below.

+Caution:
+: Exercise care with latching.
+If a policy is restricted to apply only when the grid is online, but latches, it will continue operating during the beginning of a grid outage.

 The Track Green Energy policy can be latched using the `greenEnergyLatch` value.
 Custom policies can be latched using the `latch_period` attribute.